An apple a day to keep aging brains sharp

 In other words, it’s the area of your brain where you need cell growth to support healthy, youthful cognition and coordination as the years pass.

-The researchers say that the results they observed in the brain simply by adding in these healthy compounds were similar to the nerve cell growth seen after exercise — but without the sweat!
+The researchers say the results they observed in the brain, simply by adding these healthy compounds, were similar to the nerve cell growth seen after exercise — but without the sweat!

-In research done at the University of British Columbia and reported in 2014, a team of experts found that in older women with probable mild cognitive impairment, participation in regular aerobic exercise enhanced the size of the hippocampus, which is the area of the brain involved in learning and verbal memory.
+In research conducted at the University of British Columbia and reported in 2014, a team of experts found that in older women with probable mild cognitive impairment, regular aerobic exercise increased the size of the hippocampus, the brain area involved in learning and verbal memory.
 Muscle toning, balance, and resistance training exercise did not yield the same results — but it looks like eating apples regularly could!

 Abundant in fruits and vegetables